 [written at the end of 2013 AD, during the Dark Ages of programming]

 The programmer’s world is full of fads and superstitions.
 Every now and then there will be somebody who come up and announce: “I can save the world!”
-No matter whether the ideas are good or not, there will always be followers, and the ideas soon become their religion.
+No matter how bad the ideas are, there will always be followers, and the ideas soon become their religion.
 They then develop their community or camp, try to let those ideas dominate the world, and try to make the ideas live forever.

-Object-oriented programming (OOP) is such a religion which claimed to be able to save the world from the so-called “software crisis”.
-As a hindsight after so many years since it was introduced, not only didn’t OOP save us, it brought us more confusion and harm than benefits.
-Unfortunately its dogmas and mispractices have become wide-spread and deeply intrenched.
+Object-oriented programming (OOP) is such a religion.
+It claimed to be able to save the world from the so-called “software crisis”, but as a hindsight after so many years since it was introduced, not only didn’t OOP save us, it brought us way more confusion and harm than benefits.
+Unfortunately its dogmas and mispractices have become so wide-spread and deeply intrenched.
 In this article, I hope to provide my viewpoint into this matter and try to find out the lessons that we can learn.

 Like every article on my blog, the opinions are completely personal and not representing my employers or professors.

 “Everything is an object” is the core dogma of OOP and deemed as the highest standards of OO language design.
 Now let’s take a careful look to see if it is true, or if it is a good idea to make things that way.